tml1024/flying-brick/README.md

 ## Flying the thing

-You ideally need to use a control stick (or yoke that returns to the centre position if you let go of it), rudder pedals, and separate throttle and mixture levers.
+You need to use a control stick (or yoke that returns to the centre position if you let go of it), rudder pedals (or twistable joystick), and a throttle lever.

 When you push the stick forward, the aircraft goes forward.
 When you pull it backwards, it goes backwars.
 Push to the side and it goes sidewards.

-Use the rudder pedals and it turns around the vertical axis.
+Use the rudder pedals (or twist the joystick) and it turns around the vertical axis.

-To control vertical movement, use the throttle and mixture levers.
-Both at zero and it keeps its altidue.
-Increase throttle while keeping mixture at zero and the vertical speed increases.
-Increase mixture while keeping throttle at zero and you go downwards.
+To control vertical movement, use the throttle.
+Throttle in the middle keeps its altidue.
+Increase throttle and the vertical speed increases.
+Decrease throttle and you go downwards.

 Very simple.
 This is a sample and a toy with quite unrelatistic behaviour.
 No inertia or moment of inertia is taken into account.
 The controls affect the velocities directly.

+## Problems

+The behaviour when "landing" is broken.
+The state management in the Wasm module needs work.

+There is annoying stutter in the view, especially close to ground.